kroune/nine-mens-morris-app/README.md

-# This project is archived, development is continued under https://github.com/kroune/nine-mens-morris-app-kmp

 # Nine mens Morris
 ##### it is a strategy board game for two players dating at least to the Roman Empire
 ### This project provides an Android game